Testimonials from the Field

 Dave Lucas, Sheriff, Belmont County, Ohio

-Sheriff Lucas presented plaques of commendation to The HSUS for their assistance in a massive animal hoarding case.
+Sheriff Lucas presented plaques of commendation to the HSUS for their assistance in a massive animal neglect case.

 “I mean it’s unbelievable the hours, the work and the volunteers and also the money and resources they’ve [HSUS] put into this.”

 “In the end, [HSUS’s] expertise and hard work paid off with what many believe to be the largest dogfighting bust in the history of the United States.”

 “The people [The HSUS] are some of the most dedicated individuals to their jobs I have ever met in my 28 year career.
 They put themselves in great peril to do a job that most would never even consider.
 My fellow Officers I would ask each one of you to take that second look at an animal complaint and give it the attention it deserves and knowing that you’re doing the right thing.”